Chancellor of Poland: Power and responsibilities

-The Chancellors' offices were the Chancelleries (respectively Crown and Lithuanian, Greater and Minor ones).
+The Chancellors' offices were the chancelleries (Crown and Lithuanian respectively).
 Chancelleries were staffed with officials known as the chancellists (Polish: kancelista): the regent (regent kancelarii), secretaries (sekretarz in Crown)1, writers (pisarz in Lithuania, equivalent to the secretary in Crown), archivists (Polish: archiwista), metricants (Polish: metrykant) and other clerks.
 The Regent divided the work between the clerks.
 2 secretaries (one responsible for private correspondence, the second for official) presented prepared letters to the king for his signature.
 Writers designed the letters; clerks readied the final drafts.
-No copies were made, but were instead entered in the archives – books called Metrics (Polish: Metryki), who were taken care of by the two metricans (respectively 2 in Poland and 2 in Lithuania).
-The Metrican of the Great Chancellor was called the Great Metrican, one serving the Vice-Chancellor was a Minor Metrican.
+No copies were made, but were instead entered in the archives – books called Metrics (Polish: Metryki), who were taken care of by the two metricans (2 in Poland and 2 in Lithuania respectively).
+The Metrican of the Grand Chancellor was called the Grand Metrican, one serving the Vice-Chancellor was a Minor Metrican.
 The Chancellery staff had no wages, just like the Chancellors, but in the middle of each reception room was the box into which all clients were supposed to deposit a varying amount of money, and nobody who planned on coming back could afford to be mean.
 Of much smaller importance were the local, provincial chancelleries, which mostly served as archives for copies of various documents.

 Besides their official functions, the royal chancelleries functioned as a kind of semi-official, very prestigious schools.
 The officials of the chancelleries, who often started their work after their studies, after several years of work, often went forward in the administrative hierarchy, often reaching important posts of bishops or other ecclesiastic or secular offices.
 Many enlightened chancellors did not restrict the positions in their staff to nobility (szlachta), and often sponsored intelligent applicants from other social classes, not only by hiring them to the chancellery but by paying for their studies at universities in Poland and abroad.
 Among the most esteemed 'graduates' of chancelleries were Jan Długosz, Martin Kromer and Jan Zamoyski.

 The Chancellor often gave speeches representing the royal will.
 The symbol of their office was the seal, which was used to seal all documents passing through his office.
 He also sealed documents signed by the monarch and could refuse to seal a document he considered illegal or damaging to the country (such documents had no power without his seal).
-When the king died, the seal was destroyed during funeral and a new one given to him by the succeeding king.
+When the king died, the seal was destroyed during the funeral and a new one given to him by the succeeding king.
 The seal's importance gave a rise to another name for the Chancellor – the sealer (Polish pieczętarz).
 Due to their important power the Chancellors were considered the guardians of the king and country, making sure a king's folly would not endanger the country by forcing it into an unnecessary war (among the wars prevented by the chancellors was a great crusade against the Ottoman Empire planned by King Władysław IV in the 1630s).